franksalinas/franksalinas/README.md

 I’ve spent years leading global engineering and product teams, scaling fintech, payments, and marketplace platforms.
 I specialize in modernizing legacy stacks and shipping big things without losing the startup spirit.

-These days, I’m rediscovering the fun of coding and chasing the blazingly fast-moving world of **AI**.
+These days, I’m rediscovering the fun of coding and chasing the fast-moving world of AI.

 ### ⚡ Quick Snapshot
 - 💼 Former CTO @Raise, @Yapstone